BZoennchen/supercollider-book/chapters/sounddesign/additive-synthesis.md

 ```

 However, in practice one does not model something as complex as noise by using a Fourier series consisting of sine waves.
-It would be too computational expensive and, since our resources are finite but the Fourier series consist infinite amount of terms, it can never be perfect.
+It would be too computational expensive.
+In theory the Fourier series of many functions consist an infinite amount of terms but since our resources are finite, we are only able to generate an approximation.

 (sec-sawtooth-wave)=